christianacca/dockerfiles/samples/octopus-deploy/readme.md

 * Wait for octopus-deploy_server service to start (use `docker service ps octopus-deploy_server`)
 * Browse to the Octopus deploy UI: http://localhost:81

-The above will start a new set of containers with a brand new installation of Octopus deploy
+The above will start a new set of containers with a brand new installation of Octopus deploy.
+If you want to continue using these containers, you will need to ensure container service state is persist - see below 'Persist setup'

-### First time setup
+### Persist setup (one-time setup)

-The following steps need to be performed once after starting the stack for the first time
+The following steps need to be performed once _after_ starting the stack for the _first time_

 **1. Create initial deployment environment**